Hikagejuunin/Loki/README.txt

 sk - snake keepup
 st - snap target
-qp<venom> - preps quiver with whatever venom you designate ex: curare = qpc
+qp<venom> - preps quiver with whatever venom you designate ex: curare = qpc nr - no rebounding (set rebounding false on target)

 --OTHER SETTINGS
 "vt nt" - toggles if autosnap will wait to snap when tree is down